Salalah in winter - the drive: Al Khaluf cave, Sugar Dunes, Oryx Sanctuary and Jabal Kobra

 4. The smurf houses - a never completed hotel project offering beautiful photo-ops

-4. Wadi Ash Schuwaimiya - a lesser known wadi
+4. Wadi Ash Schuwaimiya - a lesser-known wadi

 Since we did the first section of the coastal drive when we went to Masirah, we skipped it now, but that is really beautiful.
 The section between Duqum and Ash Schuwaimiya is not too interesting with few exceptions like the moon like landscape with huge canyons just before the crossing of the table top mountain to Dhofar.
 From Ash Schuwaimiya the road again is stunning, mainly following the coastline.